chuyizhang23/American-presidency/Chapter 1.md

 The Bill of Rights was put into place to ensure that the government (all three branches) could not infringe on the natural rights of the people.

-### Hamilton’s strategy to justify a strong presidency
+### Hamilton’s Strategy to Justify a Strong Presidency

 - Separation of Powers: the creation of three separate branches of government.